homalg-project/HomalgProject.jl/docs/src/examples.md

 GAP: The Serre quotient category of The category of graded left f.p. modules over Q[x,y] (with weights [ 1, 1 ]) by test function with name: is_artinian

 julia> InfoOfInstalledOperationsOfCategory( CohP1 )
-21 primitive operations were used to derive 243 operations for this category which constructively
+21 primitive operations were used to derive 278 operations for this category which algorithmically
 * IsAbelianCategory

 julia> Sh = CanonicalProjection( CohP1 )